OxfordHCC/solid-media/README.md

 ## Sharing with friends

+*Note that this implementation is experimental as group authentication on Solid CSS is still under active development.*

 At the moment, to enable the sharing of movies between friends, one must have had the friends relationship set up on their Solid/WebID profile, and this must be set up in two steps